mdsufz/MuDoGeR/Manual_MuDoGeR.md

 mudoger prokaryotic module -o /path/to/metawrap/output/directory -f ~/path/to/assembly/file -1 ~/path/to/final_pure_reads_1.fastq -2 ~/path/to/final_pure_reads_2.fastq --checkM_filter -v 50
 ```

-* The `/path/to/metawrap/output/directory` indicates the path to the output directory where the output folders of the prokaryotic module will be saved.
+* The `/path/to/metawrap/output/directory` indicates the path to the output directory where the output folders of the prokaryotic module will be written.
 * The `/path/to/assembly/file` indicates the path to the file of the assemblies.
 * The `/path/to/final_pure_reads_1.fastq` indicates the path to the file of the forward clean reads.
 * The `path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.